vic-95/st558_project01_covid19api/README.md

 First, we’ll pull the summary stats by country and look at total confirmed cases vs total deaths as a scatter plot.
 Here, we see what we’d expect, that more cases usually means more deaths.
-There are three particularly large country datapoints here, and we can assume that these are larger population countries.
+There are three particularly large country data points here, and we can assume that these are larger population countries.

 ``` r
 summary <- getSummaryCountries()